EOL/harvesting/doc/repository_api_spec.md

 ## Referential Integrity

-The following referential integrity must be preserved; rows that fail one of these tests should be ignored, and added to a list of "warnings" for the harvest that an admin or master curator can read and address.
+The following referential integrity must be preserved; rows that fail one of these tests should be ignored, and added to a list of "warnings" for the harvest that an admin can read and address.

 - nodes that have parent_resource_pk values that do NOT have a matching resource_pk
 - scientific_names that have node_resource_pk values that do NOT have a matching nodes.resource_pk